 Who are the main characters within this text?
 What role do they play?
 What is the lesson in this story?

-Does this passage connect to or relate to any other story I've read within this sacred text or another sacred text that I've read?
+Does this passage connect to or relate to any other story I've read within this sacred text or within another sacred text that I've read?
 What themes do I notice?

 Do I see myself in this person's story?
 In what ways?
 How can I learn from this story?